gchure/phd/src/chapter_02/section_05_results.md

 dissociation constants $K_A$ and $K_I$, the repressor copy number $R$, and the repressor DNA binding energy $\Delta\varepsilon_{RA}$ (see supplemental Chapter 6).
 The resulting parameter values were nearly identical to those fitted from any single strain.
-For the remainder of the text we continue using parameters inferred from the strain with $R=260$ repressors and an O2 operator.
+For the remainder of this chapter, we continue using parameters inferred from the strain with $R=260$ repressors and an O2 operator.